rclone/rclone/docs/content/drive.md

 for no apparent reason.  `--ignore-size` is a not very satisfactory work-around for this if it is causing you a lot of problems.

+### Google docs downloads sometimes fail with "Failed to copy: read X bytes expecting Y" ###

+This is the same problem as above.
+Google reports the google doc is one size, but rclone downloads a different size.
+Work-around with the `--ignore-size` flag or wait for rclone to retry the download which it will.

 ### Making your own client_id ###

 When you use rclone with Google drive in its default configuration you